awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 [Google Search](https://www.google.com/search?q=string+interview+questions) - string interview questions

 For example, in bio-informatic key sequencing, the problem space is in looking for specific patterns (e.g. genome sequencing).
 Most all sequences can be represented using a string abstraction.
-While the example of key sequencing is a real world example, in can be generalized to ask questions about strings.
+While the example of key sequencing is a real world example, it can be generalized to ask questions about strings.
 The generalized problem space would be strings.
 By strings I don't mean words or text, I mean a sequence of symbols in the most abstract way.

 ![Gene Sequence](/assets/img/2022-02-14-interviews-are-the-worst/gene-sequence.png)
 *Excerpt of a Gene Sequence*